The world is producing content at an alarming rate. How can marketers of building products – break through that clutter?

 That holds true with content development, as well.
 Marketers should create their content as though they are speaking directly to specific customers.
 The more these customers actually interact with your brand, the more personalization you can include.

 Of course, most companies have more than one kind of customer.
 Hopefully, your brand has developed unique personas to help identify who these are… and the journeys each prospect typically travels towards a purchase.
 Ultimately, every piece of content should be created with a specific persona in mind.
 Personalization depends on vital data.
 The more data you have about your prospects, the better the chance to create more meaningful messaging.
 Metrics utilized can include demographics, preferences, objections and how each persona uses or recommends the products and services you offer.

 Avoid content that revels in generalities and broad subject matter which will lack the alignment that each persona craves.
 And deserves.

 Instead, highly relevant subject matter expertise increases the results to attract audiences who demonstrate loyalty with your content.
 A study by Demand Gen found a 20% increase in sales opportunities when brands use personalized lead nurturing, while a report from Forrester indicates that a full 92% of marketers have already experienced an increase in personalized marketing.

-These days, every brand must think like a media company, instead of a mere manufacturer or a service provider.
+These days, every building products marketer must think like a media company, instead of a mere manufacturer or a service provider.

 Companies need to capture their customers’ attention… and of course, that means discussing topics that are interesting to them.
 More often than not, audiences are not really engaged in the products, services, features and benefits that marketers are trying to sell.